 America deserves to know the truth about Congress.

-What do you make of the deal with uh Debbie Wasserman Schultz's IT's advisor's wife now ready to deal.
+What do you make of the deal with Debbie Wasserman Schultz's IT's advisor's wife now ready to deal?

 Well, Lou, I don't want to talk out of school here, but I think you're going to see some revelations that are going to be pretty profound.

-And it's it's always, you know, ironic to me that when you see these kinds of things happen where you have someone that has nefarious or certainly not the best interest of America within the IT system of the United States Congress, and they're on they're being paid by a member of Congress.
+And it's always ironic to me that when you see these kinds of things happen, where you have someone that has nefarious or certainly not the best interests of America within the IT system of the United States Congress, and they're being paid by a member of Congress, it's really pretty frightening.

 And the former head of the Democratic National Committee, we might point out, who was forced out in disgrace.